fpier21/geoviz/README.md

 # geoviz
-A library with learning purposes for geometric visualization of the transformations inside a feedforward neural network
+A library with learning purposes for geometric visualization of the transformations inside a feedforward neural network.

+To install: pip install . --extra-index-url https://download.pytorch.org/whl/cpu